hugot305/My-Projects/Python/FlaskServer/README.md

-# **Flask Server**
+# **CSV Web Application**

 ---

-**Flask Server**
+**CSV Web Application**

-In this project my goal was to write a small web server that will alow the user to upload, download and view csv files from a web interface.
+In this project my goal was to write a small web application that will allow the user to upload, download and view csv files.
 This project has been tested on Windows 10 and Linux Ubuntu.

 ---
 ### Dependencies